JGrotex/aframe/README.md

 ## Components

 ### Clock Component
-Simple Clock object with time and date, using local settings for time and date strings
+Simple Clock object with time and date, using local settings for time and date strings.

 ![](docs/img/clock-component.png)